LenonGP/LenonGP/README.md

 </div>

-- 🔭 I’m currently working on data science
+- 👀 I’m interested in learn more and colaborate with my ideas
-- 🌱 I’m currently learning web development and data science
+- 🌱 I’m currently learning phyton, java and c#
-- 👯 I’m currently collaborate on [Integra Project](https://www.ufsm.br/orgaos-suplementares/cpd/integra)  in my college's [Data Processing Center](https://www.ufsm.br/orgaos-suplementares/cpd)
 - ⚡ Fun fact:  love skateboard and motocross

 ##